 Make sure your baby is latching on correctly.
 The latch should be comfortable to you.
 Your baby's lips should be flanged outward like "fish lips."
 The tongue should be under your breast.
 A large amount of your breast tissue should be in the baby's mouth.

-Use your own expressed milk first for any alternative feedings if any supplementary feedings are recommended.
+Use your own expressed milk first for any alternative feedings.

-Use an alternative feeding method recommended by a certified lactation consultant (IBCLC).
-There are many alternative feeding options, so let her know if a recommendation does not "feel right" for you.
+Use an alternative feeding method if it is recommended by your healthcare provider or a certified lactation consultant (IBCLC).
+There are many alternative feeding options, so let them know if a recommendation does not "feel right" for you.
 Alternative feeding methods include:

 Several methods require assistance from a professional, such as a certified lactation consultant (IBCLC) so you can use them correctly.
 Depending on your baby and the cause of the problem, some methods may work better than others.
 Also, discuss bottle nipple type with the IBCLC if you bottle-feed any supplement.
 Some types of bottle nipples are less likely to interfere with breastfeeding than others.

-Your baby should be weighed on a frequent and regular basis until he/she is gaining weight at a satisfactory rate.
-Digital scales are available that allow a health care provider or a certified lactation consultant (IBCLC) to get precise pre- and post-feeding weights in order to measure how much milk a baby takes in during a particular breastfeeding.
+Your baby should be weighed on a frequent and regular basis until he or she is gaining weight at a satisfactory rate.
+Digital scales are available that allow a healthcare provider or a certified lactation consultant (IBCLC) to get precise pre- and post-feeding weights to measure how much milk a baby takes in during a particular breastfeeding.
 Although this can be helpful, babies take in different amounts at different feedings throughout a 24-hour period.
 Therefore, a professional may recommend that parents rent this type of scale so a baby can be weighed before and after different feedings.
 They also may suggest recording only a daily or weekly weight, depending on the situation.

-If breastfeeding is properly managed, yet the baby still is not gaining adequate weight, it is likely that some other factor is affecting milk production or the baby's ability to breastfeed effectively.
-Always consult your doctor in this case.
+If breastfeeding is properly managed, yet the baby still is not gaining enough weight, it is likely that some other factor is affecting milk production or the baby's ability to breastfeed effectively.
+Always consult your own, and your baby's healthcare provider.